Enugu South

 Enugu South is a Local Government Area of Enugu State, Nigeria.
-Its headquarters are in the town of Uwani, Nnobi Street Enugu, and covers the communities of Akwuke, Amechi, Ugwuaji, Obeagu, Awkunanaw and Amechi-Uwani.
+Its headquarters are Nnobi Street, Uwani, Enugu and covers the communities of Akwuke, Amechi, Ugwuaji, Obeagu, Awkunanaw and Amechi-Uwani.
 Enugu South is bounded to the north by Enugu North and to the east by Nkanu East local government areas.
 It falls within the Eastern senatorial districts of Enugu.

 It has an area of 67 km^{2} and a population of 198,723 at the 2006 census, and is put to be 267,300 according to 2016 population projection.
 Majority of the population are from Igbo ethnic group, thus, Igbo and English are the major languages in Enugu South.
 The LGA is also rich in agriculture.
 The postal code of the area is 400.

 Geography

-Enugu South covers a land area of 67 square kilometers and has an average yearly temperature of 27 °C. The area experience average humidity of 69%, while the LGA has two major seasons which are the dry and the rainy seasons with a brief harmattan period during the dry season.
+Enugu South covers a land area of 67 square kilometres or 26 square miles and has an average yearly temperature of 27 °C. The area experience average humidity of 69%, while the LGA has two major seasons which are the dry and the rainy seasons with a brief harmattan period during the dry season.

 Landmarks in the area include, among others, the Roban stores shopping Mall in Agbani road, the Holy Rosary College and the Ngwo relaxation park.